POTATO BUG POISON

 HOW IS YOUR GARDEN GROWING?

 This afternoon, while it is so very hot and humid outside I decided to share what is happening in my garden.
 If you remember, in early spring I talked about keeping the potato bugs away.
 I had so many last year that I decided to plant the potatoes on our other farm; hoping they wouldn’t find the patch.
-I was also putting a brown bean in each hole, but forgot at home.

 But when I went into my garden here a few hours ago, I saw that small bugs were hatching on many blossoms.